HomeReviewsFilm Review - ‘Wendell and Wild’ is Another Dark, Strange Stop-Motion Journey...

 Kat (voiced by Lyric Ross).
 Cr: Netflix © 2022

 This is an animated film that isn’t necessarily for children given its adult themes and the trauma that its young protagonist experiences in its opening minutes.
 It absolutely makes sense in the context of its director’s previous feature films: Coraline, James and the Giant Peach, and The Nightmare Before Christmas.
 Henry Selick, returning with his first film in thirteen years, has carved out a niche for himself in stop-motion filmmaking with a dark, ominous touch.
-Those who appreciate his past works will surely be delighted by his latest offering, one filled with humor but defined by a foreboding gloom which casts a shadow over the entire film.

 Though the demons are the ones who get title billing, it’s Kat who is its true star.
 This film initially begins in two pieces, with Wendell and Wild complaining about their tyrannical father, Buffalo Belzer, the Lord of the Underworld, and seeing distant visions of Kat while she discovers her own link to a faraway hellscape when she comes to the school.
 Kat’s interactions with the demons are entertaining and worthwhile, but she gets the best guidance and support from Sister Helley, a nun with a hidden past, and Raúl, a fellow student experiencing his own feelings of isolation from his all-female peers.